agracanin/agracanin/README.md

 - 💼 Actively seeking internship opportunities to put my skills into practice and learn from industry professionals.

-- 👨‍💻 Some of my projects are available [here](https://github.com/agracanin?tab=repositories)

-- ⚡ Fun fact: I love traveling and exploring new cultures – my goal is to set foot on all seven continents!

 - 📫 You can reach me at **alengracanin@gmail.com**

 <h3 align="center">🛠️ Tools of the trade:</h3>